NuCivic/data-openFDA/README.md

 **assembled a multidisciplinary and collaborative team including a minimum of 5 labor categories from the Development Pool labor categories to design and develop the prototype:**

-Jon Pugh organized a team on this same Skype call based on skills and availability, and later added participants via Slack channel as project needs became clearer: https://github.com/NuCivic/data-openFDA/blob/master/TEAM.md
+Jon Pugh organized a team on Skype call based on skills and availability, and later added participants via Slack channel as project needs became clearer: https://github.com/NuCivic/data-openFDA/blob/master/TEAM.md

 **understand what people need, by including people in the prototype development and design process:**

-Team involved NuCivic business team and Fig Leaf partner organization team both not directly involved in prototype development, throughout the project, as subject matter experts in end-user open data use cases, and as non-engineer end-user QA testers (e.g.: https://github.com/NuCivic/data-openFDA/issues/20, https://github.com/NuCivic/data-openFDA/issues/21, https://github.com/NuCivic/data-openFDA/issues/26).
+Team involved NuCivic business team and Fig Leaf partner team, both not directly involved in prototype development, throughout the project, as subject matter experts in end-user open data use cases, and as non-engineer QA testers (e.g.: https://github.com/NuCivic/data-openFDA/issues/20, https://github.com/NuCivic/data-openFDA/issues/21, https://github.com/NuCivic/data-openFDA/issues/26).

 **used at least three "human-centered design" techniques or tools**